 Put-in-Bay Island Life-Living in the Lake Erie Islands

-How about all of our tourists who despite being told there is no reason to bring a car to the island decide to do so anyway?
+How about all of our tourists who, despite being told there is no reason to bring a car to the island, decide to do so anyway?
 You’re rushing to get the ferry to Put-in-Bay and miss the boat because a visitor wanted to bring the truck over!
-Once on the island they soon find out parking is limited (and in some places non-existent)
+Once on the island, they soon find out parking is limited (and in some places non-existent)

-And then there are those visitors who wear the wrong island T-shirts.
+And then there are those visitors who wear the wrong island life T-shirts.
 For example, on the North Bass golf cart trip, one Put-in-Bay lady (we won’t mention any names, but she knows who she is) wore a “Pelee Island” shirt.
 We often see visitors to Put-in-Bay wearing Kelleys Island shirts, and, God forbid, we even saw someone wearing a Mackinac Island shirt this summer right on Delaware Ave.

 Island life Living-Pet Peeves People pushing baby strollers down the middle of the street is another one of our pet peeves.
 We think busy State Route 357, aka Bayview Ave., along with the waterfront of the harbor and Put-in-Bay docks, should be a target area for child endangerment arrests for all the parents who think the middle of the street is safer than a sidewalk when they bring their infants to Put-in-Bay.
-Don’t get us wrong, there are many great things to do with kids at Put-in-Bay, this is just NOT one of them!
+Don’t get us wrong; there are many great things to do with kids at Put-in-Bay; this is just NOT one of them!

 It’s like those drivers on the mainland who hug the right side of the road when they make a left turn.
-We personally like to see the golf carts driving in the bike lane so they can be easily passed.
-We hate to tell you this, but that’s the opposite of the law which says carts aren’t supposed to do that, but everyone does.
+We like to see the golf carts driving in the bike lane so they can be quickly passed.
+We hate to tell you this, but that’s the opposite of the law, which says carts aren’t supposed to do that, but everyone does.
 Oh!
 And don’t get some islanders started when it comes to kids driving golf carts.
 We’ve seen people’s blood pressure skyrocket when that’s the topic of island life discussion.
 Oh well, that’s island life!